gbremble/api-docs/source/v1/includes/_attendees.md

 ---------       | ------- | -----------
-id              | integer  | An unique identifier for your `Attendee`. created_at      | datetime | Time when this `Attendee` was created - UTC. guide_id        | integer  | The specific `Guide` your `Attendee` belongs to.
+id              | integer  | An unique identifier for your `Attendee`. created_at      | datetime | Time when this `Attendee` was created - UTC. last_email_send | datetime | Time when an invite email was sent to this `Attendee` - UTC.
+Note that this field can be null if no emails have been sent. guide_id        | integer  | The specific `Guide` your `Attendee` belongs to.
 See section on [Guides](#guides) for more info. account_id      | integer  | The unique ID for the `Account` object that this attendee is linked to. first_name      | string   | First name of the `Attendee`.